What Is Accounts Receivable Management?

 The traditional accounts receivable process entails manual “touchpoints” at every juncture along the way:

-With the development of accounts receivable software, organizations can now automate many of these inefficient and time-consuming measures.
+With the development of AR automation software, organizations can now automate many of these inefficient and time-consuming measures.
 This typically starts with the credit risk management process, by digitizing the ongoing evaluation of a customer’s creditworthiness.

 Next, it extends to the invoicing process.
 Software can extract information from other platforms to digitally generate and distribute invoices to customers.